 You will likely have a urinary catheter in place because of swelling that blocks urine flow.
-The catheter is generally removed after one to three days.
+The catheter is generally removed after 1 to 3 days.
 You'll also likely take antibiotics to prevent a urinary tract infection.

 You might notice:

-- Blood in your urine.
-This shouldn't last for more than a few days.
+- Blood in the urine.
+This typically lasts a few days.

 - Irritating urinary symptoms.
 You might feel an urgent or frequent need to urinate, or you might have to get up more often during the night to urinate.
 Most men experience burning, especially at the tip of the penis and near the end of urination.
-These symptoms generally last about a week.
+These symptoms generally last a few days.

 - Urinary tract infection.
 Urinary tract infections are a possible complication after any enlarged prostate procedure.
 The risk of infection increases the longer you have a catheter in place.